craftcms/docs/docs/getting-started-tutorial/README.md

 This tutorial will guide you through installing Craft CMS and creating a demo blog.
 While it assumes you’re technically-inclined, you don’t need web development experience to follow along.
 You can also skip any parts you’re already familiar with.

 ::: tip
-If at any point you get stuck, consider [joining us on Discord](https://craftcms.com/discord) where friendly people can help out.
+If you get stuck, [join us on Discord](https://craftcms.com/discord) where friendly people might be able help out.
 :::

 ## Why Craft CMS?